Nagpur Metro: Detailed Project Report

-It was expected that 12.21 percent of Nagpur's estimated population of 29 lakh in 2021, i.e., around 3,63,000 commuters would use the Metro by 2021.
+It was expected that 12.21 per cent of Nagpur's estimated population of 29 lakh in 2021, i.e., around 3,63,000 commuters would use the Metro by 2021.

 To provide first and last mile connectivity, feeder services such as shuttle buses, battery operated vehicles, pedestrian facilities and bicycle sharing schemes were included in the project.
 There would be 19 feeder routes covering all stations and a total distance of around 160 km.
-Feeder services would enhance the accessibility of the Metro for all classes of commuters, to and from homes and offices.
+Feeder services would enhance the accessibility of the Metro for all types of commuters, to and from homes and offices.